 Students can obtain only one minor in a degree or concentration in the Department of Technology, and that minor cannot be in another concentration in their degree.

 Only six transfer credits can be used toward a minor in a degree or concentration in the Department of Technology and they must be equivalent to courses in the minor.
 Transfer courses are subject to review by the minor advisor and subject matter expert.

 Any exceptions to this policy must be approved by a vote of the Department faculty.

-Minimum of 18 credit hours taken from the list of courses below monitored by a faculty advisor in the Department.
-The student must declare the minor.
-Admission to the minor will require the completion of at least 24 credits with a grade point average of 2.0.
+A minimum of 18 credit hours taken from the following list of courses monitored by a faculty advisor in the Department.
+Students must declare the minor.
+Admission to the minor will require the completion of at least 24 credits in the student's major with a grade point average of 2.0.
 Successful completion of the minor will require a grade point average of 2.0 in the courses making up the minor.